 Segment by Age

-You might have prospective students in your database ranging from high school freshmen to high school seniors (not to mention all of your current students), and definitely won’t want to send them all the same content.
-If you’re emailing high school freshmen at all, the content you’re sending should be very introductory.
-For high school juniors, the content should be related to the application and financial aid process, while for high school seniors, you’ll want to send content that will help them with the college decision-making process.
+You might have prospective students in your database ranging from first-year high school students to high school seniors (not to mention all of your current students) and definitely won’t want to send them all the same content.
+If you’re emailing first-year high school students at all, the content you’re sending should be very introductory.
+High school juniors should receive content related to the application and financial aid process, while high school seniors will receive content to help them make college decisions.

 3. Different Email Types

-There are many different types of emails you can send your prospective students, including weekly blog digests, monthly newsletters, tips, etc. Consider creating an email subscription form that will allow your prospective students to select the type(s) of emails they’d like to receive.
+There are many different emails you can send your prospective students, including weekly blog digests, monthly newsletters, tips, etc. Consider creating an email subscription form that will allow your future students to select the type(s) of emails they’d like to receive.
 Once they fill out the form, you can create lists of recipients for each type of email.
-Then, if someone’s really only interested in your weekly blog digest, you can ensure that’s all they get.
+Then, if someone’s only interested in your weekly blog digest, you can ensure that’s all they get.

 4. A/B Testing

 Testing is essential and can allow you to see which variables perform best.
 With a marketing automation platform like HubSpot, you can A/B test things like subject line, email content, “from” name and email address, HTML vs. plain text, among many other things.
 In each test that you set up, ensure you’re only testing one of these variables so you can draw accurate conclusions.
 Once you’ve run a test, let’s say the subject line “A” vs. subject line “B,” analyze your data and use it when creating future email subject lines – what worked and what didn’t in the past?